citrix/citrix-daas-rest-go/citrixorchestration/docs/ImageSchemeResponseModel.md

 HasCustomPropertiesInString returns a boolean if a field has been set.

+### SetCustomPropertiesInStringNil

+`func (o *ImageSchemeResponseModel) SetCustomPropertiesInStringNil(b bool)`

+ SetCustomPropertiesInStringNil sets the value for CustomPropertiesInString to be an explicit nil

+### UnsetCustomPropertiesInString
+`func (o *ImageSchemeResponseModel) UnsetCustomPropertiesInString()`

+UnsetCustomPropertiesInString ensures that no value is present for CustomPropertiesInString, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)